libapps/libapps-mirror/nassh/doc/FAQ.md

   to file a really useful bug report, then add in a recording of the session.
 For bonus points, track down the troublesome sequence and include the offset into the log file.
-For more information about how to do this, see the "Debugging escape sequences" section in the [hack.md](hack.md) file in this directory.
+For more information about how to do this, see [hterm's "Debugging escape sequences" section](../../hterm/doc/hack.md#Debugging-escape-sequences).

 ### Is there a mailing list to discuss hterm or Secure Shell?